 Chiron: Mythology & Symbolism, The Roof & Return, and Healing

-Illustration of Chiron as a Centaur
+Chiron as a Centaur

 In an astrological context, Chiron is often associated with themes of wounding and healing in the natal chart and planetary transits (when the current position of Chiron is active within the birth chart).
-In keeping with the mythology, the placement of Chiron the “Wounded Healer”, can represent where there is an opportunity to grow and learn through a healing crisis or conscious confrontation of that which appears to afflict or hold us back.
+In keeping with the mythology, the placement of Chiron, the “Wounded Healer”, can represent where there is an opportunity to grow and learn through a healing crisis or conscious confrontation of that which appears to afflict or hold us back.

 We can often see these themes play out in situations where an individual experiences some form of trauma in early life.
-Instead of allowing it to be their undoing, they accept it as it is, and learn from it, and ultimately transcend the suffering by developing mastery and greater awareness in that area and being an example to others.
-A common example might be someone who experienced chronic illness in their childhood and through their own research and experimentation learned how to heal themselves and began teaching and working with others to do the same.
+Instead of allowing it to be their undoing, they accept it as it is, learn from it, and ultimately transcend the suffering by developing mastery and greater awareness in that area and being an example to others.
+A typical example might be someone who experienced chronic illness in their childhood and, through their own research and experimentation, learned how to heal themselves and began teaching and working with others to do the same.
 Or the parent who lost a child to a traumatic event or illness and assumed a role of working to raise awareness of the situation or condition in the collective.

 The Symbolism of Chiron